 Transition from School to Post-Secondary Education and Employment

-The Division of Vocational Rehabilitation is a major resource to connect with during high school.
+- The Division of Vocational Rehabilitation is your first connection to employment.
+Most students connect with DVR during high school.
 They have a great video introducing their services: youtu.be/_jNtnFxxH-k

-Think College provides information on program access to post-secondary education for people with intellectual disabilities.
-Post-Secondary programs in our area include:
+- Think College provides information on program access to post-secondary education for people with intellectual disabilities.